msv-lab/llm-play/README.md

 Transformation is performed by either builtin functions or shell commands.
 The builtin function `__ID__` simply returns the entire string without modification.
 The builtin function `__FIRST_TAGGED_ANSWER__` returns the first occurence of a string wrapped into the tag `<answer></answer>`.
 The builtin function `__FIRST_MARKDOWN_CODE_BLOCK__` extract the content of the first Markdown code block.

 Function defined through shell commands should use the [shell template language](#shell-template-language).
-For example, this is to count the number of characters in each sample:
+For example, this is to count the number of characters in each response:

     --function 'wc -m < %%ESCAPED_DATA_FILE%%'

 A transformation of a datum fails iff the function terminates with a non-zero exit code; in this case, the datum is ignored.
-Thus, shell commands can also be used for data filtering. e.g. filtering out responses not containing useful information.
+Thus, shell commands can also be used for data filtering.
+For example, this is to filter out responses longer than 50 characters:

+    --function '(( $(wc -m < %%ESCAPED_DATA_FILE%%) <= 50 )) && cat %%ESCAPED_DATA_FILE%%' \

 Answers can also be extracted by LLMs.
 For example, this function checks if a prevously received response is affirmative: